 - Write reminders for important tasks – for example, stick a note inside the front door to remember to take their keys when they go out, or by the cooker as a reminder to check it is switched off.

 - Programme all-important numbers (family members, doctor’s surgery) into the phone.

-- Consider the home has safety devices installed, such as gas detectors and smoke alarms.
-See Assistive technologies to help your relative at home and the Which? guide to Memory aids for dementia for advice about electronic aids.
+- Check the home has safety devices installed, such as gas detectors and smoke alarms.
+See also Assistive technologies for older people and memory aids for dementia in the Which? product reviews for staying independent at home.

 - Where possible, your relative should set up direct debits for bills so that they can’t forget to pay them.

 During the early–mid stages of dementia your relative may not need constant supervision and might be able to live independently with support from family, friends and other services.

 'Dad had Alzheimer's and Mum stoically looked after him.'
 Charlie's story